 Final Goal Review

 The Final Goal Review phase is the culmination of the performance review cycle.
-When the Manage Goals phase is done well, this end of year activity is much simpler.
+When the Manage Goals phase is done well, the end of year activities are much easier.

 Once the end of year process is launched in Workday, employees receive a notification to complete their Self-Evaluation.
 For each goal the employee should enter their overall rating (exceptional, successful or needs improvement), provide a summary of the year's accomplishments, update the goal status, and enter the completion date.
 Employees can reference notes from the Manage Goals phase to inform their evaluation statements.
 If ongoing conversations are handled well, developing the evaluation statement should be straightforward.